 If This happened under Bill Clinton, and only fiercely partisan liberal Democrats were allowed inside Justice, would you have called it a scandal?
 But the Inspector General says that this did NOT happen under Clinton.
 It happened under Bush and the Republicans.
 So where's your righteous sense of anger?

-Fact: Accusations that democrats represent big government, fiscal irresponsibility or runaway debt are simply lies.
+Fact: Accusations that Democrats represent big government, ethical irresponsibility or runaway corruption are simply lies.
 Big lies.
 Giant whopping lies.

-What if Bill Clinton tried to put the U.S. military's lawyers, judges, auditors and investigators all under direct control of Democratic Party operatives and political appointees personally loyal to him?
-(For more on the plight of the US Officer Corps, see this story.)
+Then what if Bill Clinton tried to put the U.S. military's lawyers, judges, auditors and investigators all under direct control of Democratic Party operatives and political appointees personally loyal to him?

-What if Bill Clinton appointed, to head our nation's Department of Homeland Security, a partisan hack who spent many years working in and for the country that most of the 9/11 hijackers came from?
-Providing security for -- among others -- close relatives of Osama bin Laden?
+What if Bill Clinton appointed, to head our nation's Department of Homeland Security, a partisan hack (Bernard Kerik) who spent many years working in and for the country that most of the 9/11 hijackers came from?
+Providing security for — among others — close relatives of Osama bin Laden?
 A man then accused of (and later indicted for) selling official favors to mob-connected figures?
 Would you have called that "scandalous?
 That is... if Bill Clinton did it?

 What if a Democratic administration handed almost a quarter of a million U.S. weapons over to a shady middle-eastern businessman, to be used in building up an Iraqi police force, only to let that crony turn the armory into "his own private arms bazaar, with the seeming approval of some American officials and executives, selling AK-47 assault rifles, Glock pistols and heavy machine guns to anyone with cash in hand," including sectarian groups that later fought U.S. troops?